JonasGroenbek/android-binary-calculator/README.md

 Stuff to do:

 * make subtraction work for negative input
-* refactor addition and multiplication to use two's complement
+* refactor addition and multiplication to using two's complement
 * make division
 * refactor layout (IOS calculator for reference)